ZiluLii/NeuralCache/README.md

 # NeuralCache
+This repository contains the official JAX implementation of the SIGGRAPH Asia 2023 Paper:
-The Official Implementation Code for SIGGRAPH Asia 2023 Paper "Neural Cache for Monte Carlo PDE Solver"
+"Neural Cache for Monte Carlo PDE Solver"